rust-lang/rfcs/text/0000-inline-asm.md

 The compiler performs some additional checks on options:
 - The `nomem` and `readonly` options are mutually exclusive: it is a compile-time error to specify both.
+- The `pure` option must be combined with either the `nomem` or `readonly` options, otherwise a compile-time error is emitted.
 - It is a compile-time error to specify `pure` on an asm block with no outputs or only discarded outputs (`_`).
 - It is a compile-time error to specify `noreturn` on an asm block with outputs.